 Business strategy is a structured approach to setting long-term goals and guiding organizational decisions.

-Why is strategic thinking important for businesses?
+Why is strategic thinking important?

 It helps organizations plan for the future, manage uncertainty, and align actions with objectives.